edalonzoh90/CSharpFundamentals/FAQ/FAQ.md

 # Dependency Injection
 **1. Describe what Dependency Injection means** <sub><sup><sub><sup>[NTD Software]</sup></sub></sup></sub>
 Is a pattern that allows for loose coupling between classes and their dependencies.
 Dependency Injection involves injecting dependencies into a class rather than creating them within the class.
 This allows the class to be more flexible and reusable, as it can work with different dependencies without needing to be modified.

+# Testing
+**1. Types of testing**
+- Unit Test - Test a class without external dependencies
+- Integration test - Test a class with external dependencies
+- End to End - Drives and app through UI